eat-sleep-code/on-air/README.md

 > This is a work-in-progress.

-Allow a family to easily share their availability status across 2-3 Pico W's so there are no unwanted interruptions during remote work / video conferences.
+Allow a family to easily share their availability / status across two to three Pico W's.
+This helps reduce unwanted interruptions during remote work / video conferences.

 ---

 ## Prerequisites

 ### Hardware
+You will need at least two of _each_ of the following.
+(If you want to have more than 3 endpoints you will need to make slight modifications to the code in **onAir.py**)

-- Pico W
+- Raspberry Pi Pico W
 - [Adafruit OLED Display](https://www.adafruit.com/product/1431)

 ### Install the required libraries